What is an open proxy?

 These open proxies change frequently, as home users cycle through IP addresses and as anti-virus software clean up infections.
 This category also includes legitimate anonymizing services (listed as anonymous proxies) that cycle their IP addresses frequently in an effort to help their clients get around restricted sites or services that block known anonymous proxies.

 Given the rate of change in open proxy IP addresses, this dataset is currently not packaged into the GeoIP databases.
 The GeoIP databases only contain data on the anonymous proxies and satellite providers.
-To obtain the Open Proxy data, please use the minFraud or proxy detection web services.
+To obtain the Open Proxy data, please use the minFraud services.